 Gloster’s early education began at Brownsville and was continued in Memphis at Howe Institute and Lemoyne College, when his family left Brownsville in 1915 amidst local racial turmoil.
 Gloster earned an undergraduate degree from Morehouse College in 1931 and pursued graduate study at Atlanta University and New York University culminating in the doctorate degree in 1943.

-Dr. Gloster, a member of Sigma Pi Phi fraternity, was a founding member of the College Language Association (CLA) in 1937.
+Dr. Gloster, a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities, was a founding member of the College Language Association (CLA) in 1937.
 His long and illustrious career in higher education began at LeMoyne College in Memphis, Tennessee where he taught from 1933 to 1941 and continued at Hampton Institute (1946–1967).
 In 1967 he began his twenty year tenure as president of Morehouse College.
 Negro Voices in American Fiction, his pioneering work in black literary criticism, was published in 1948.
 Following retirement from Morehouse, Gloster served as a consultant to the Southern Association for the Accreditation of Schools and Colleges.

 Dr. Hugh Gloster died on February 16, 2002 in Decatur, Georgia at the age of 90.